By the age of one, how many times had modern medicine saved your ass?

 Paleo woman thinks your homebirth is idiocy because, while you’re trying to do all things naturally, she’s just thinking “there are ways to live through this- and then vaccines to keep the baby alive- and people are turning it down?”

 So think about how many times modern science had saved you by the age of one, or up until this point in your life.
 Think about how different your life has become because of things that aren’t natural.
-The advancements in the telephone, medicine, internet porn…
+Just look at the advancements in internet porn websites like porn7 xxx, the telephone, medicine,…

 Think about that for a few minutes.
 And then stop goddamn advocating for nature.
 Because nature is not advocating for you.